 Best Greek Short Film:

-Runner Ups: Perks including AegeanFF Guest Passes and discounts to attend the festival.
+-- Runner Ups: Perks including AegeanFF Guest Passes to attend the festival.

-All Selected filmmakers in the competition programme also receive:
+All Selected filmmakers in the competition programmes also receive:

 1. Accommodation for three nights (single occupancy).